B-Bounded cohomology and applications: Preliminaries

 // \end{itemize} This completes the proof of the lemma.
 We should note that the definition of weighted Dehn function could be considered for more general resolutions of $\C$ over $\C[G]$ which do not arise from tensoring a nice resolution of $\Z$ over $\Z[G]$ with $\C$.
-However, for this more general class, it is likely that the statement of this lemma no longer holds true. \end{proof} It appears that not allowing your proper weight function $w$ to take values in $(0,1)$ is restrictive, it is always possible to find a linearly equivalent proper weight function $w'$ which takes values in $\Z_+$.
+However, for this more general class, it is likely that the statement of this lemma no longer holds true. \end{proof}

+Although it appears that not allowing your proper weight function $w$ to take values in $(0,1)$ is restrictive, it is always possible to find a linearly equivalent proper weight function $w'$ which takes values in $\Z_+$.
 While the weight structure may change slightly, the completions arising from using the two weights will agree.
 In many cases, for example the $1$-skeleton weighting discussed above and in \cite{O2}, the naturally occurring weight function is integral-valued.

-In the proof of Claim 1 above, the existence of a function $h \in \B$ which was superadditive on $[0,1)$.
+Also, in the proof of Claim 1 above, we assumed the existence of a function $h \in \B$ which was superadditive on $[0,1)$.
 To this end suppose $f$ and $g$ are differentiable functions, and consider the following property:

 There exists a $C \geq 0$ such that for all $x \geq C$

 A sufficient set of conditions to guarantee this is: \begin{enumerate} \item[(1)] $f(g(C))\ge g(f(C))$. \item[(2)] $[fg(x))]'\ge [g(f(x))]'$. \end{enumerate} Restrict to the case where $g$ is the linear function $g(x) = rx$, for $r\geq 1$ a real number.
 Then